 Muckle is not about being geeky; it aims to bring together like-minded individuals with goals to reach, experience to share and a belief in the benefits of financial self reliance.

-Achieving better financial outcomes by investing a little of yourself in the process – as Benjamin Franklin said ‘An investment in knowledge pays the best interest.’
+Achieving better financial outcomes by investing a little of yourself in the process – as Benjamin Franklin said ‘An investment in knowledge pays the best interest’ and financial education is key to achieving good outcomes.

 An investment in knowledge pays the best interest